 - The Battle of Flodden Field (9 September 1513) was decided in a brutal confrontation between infantry armed with contrasting pole-arms.
 The Scots advanced with the pike, to be met by Englishmen armed with the bill, which was (alongside the much more famous longbow) the medieval English weapon of choice.
 The military bill was developed from the bill-hook, a hedging tool widely used in Europe at the time (and listed in tool-catalogues to this day as the "brush axe" or "brush hook"), by adding a thrusting point to the tool's hooked chopping blade, and extending the shaft to around six to eight feet.
 A foot-soldier armed with this versatile weapon could thrust with the point, use the hook to pull a knight from the saddle, and deliver powerful chopping blows with the edge of the blade.

 - Though in history as in fiction, polearms are more famous as mook weapons, the poleaxe was probably the most popular weapon for dismounted knights to use, particularly in the Wars of the Roses, where the knights fought dismounted an awful lot.
 Why did they use poleaxes?
 Have you ever tried to get through plate armour with a sword?
 The poleaxe (also known as pollaxe; there is still much dispute about whether its name actually referred to the fact that it was on a pole) was one of the most versatile melee weapons ever seen.
 The whole darn contraption was a weapon.
-You practically get an axe, spear, can opener, tripping hook and hockey stick for cross-checking at price of one.
-Its head had either an axe blade or a hammer on the front, a hook on the back, and a spike on the top.
+You practically get an axe, spear, hammer, can opener, and hockey stick for cross-checking at price of one.
+Its head had either an axe blade or a hammer on the front, a spike on the top, and either a hammer or a second spike on the back.
 Depending on the variant, the main tactic was to either chop with the axe blade or crush the enemy's armor (preferably his helmet) with the hammer.
-A secondary tactic was to hook the enemy (preferably between the plates to cause a painful wound) and knock him to the ground, then use the spike to kill him before he can get up.
-Many poleaxes also had a second spike on the bottom of the shaft.
+The top-mounted spike could also be driven into the weak points or armor, or used to kill a downed opponent before they could get up.
+Many poleaxes also had another spike on the bottom of the shaft.
 Oddly, despite being both effective and impressive-looking, poleaxes are rarely seen in fiction.